 This section provides practical prescribing information for clinical staff on the use of targeted immunomodulators in adults with moderate to severe atopic dermatitis.
-This covers the use of biologic agents (dupilumab and tralokinumab) and JAK inhibitors (abrocitinib, baricitinib and upadacitinib).
+This covers the use of biologic agents (dupilumab, tralokinumab and lebrikizumab) and JAK inhibitors (abrocitinib, baricitinib and upadacitinib).